Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 Causes of Temporary Erectile Dysfunction

 Temporary ED can be caused by a number of factors.
 These may include physical, psychological, and situational.
-There is always a combination of these causes that can cause temporary erectile dysfunction.
+These causes may occur solely or in a combination to cause temporary erectile dysfunction.
+It is important to know about the causes because how long it takes to cure temporary erectile dysfunction depends on the cause behind ED.

 Stress and anxiety: Can stress cause temporary erectile dysfunction?